delfiterradas/datasync/docs/output.md

 - the validated samplesheet and workflow parameter summary; and
 - pipeline and tool versions.

 Open `multiqc_report.html` after every run and investigate any non-matching, missing, or error entries.
+In the rclone result sections, entries are prioritised so rows needing attention are shown before successful matches: errors, mismatches, and missing-file statuses appear ahead of matching files.
 Data under `multiqc_data/` can be retained for automated auditing or downstream reporting; exact filenames may vary with the MultiQC version and the checksum types present in the samplesheet.

 ## Pipeline information